Requesting testimonials from your customers can feel awkward. But you should do it! It is great for your business.

 You can create a testimonial pop-up or a testimonial slider.
 They allow you to feature multiple testimonials while saving space for other important content.

-See for example the example picture of a testimonial slider below.
+See for example the example picture of a testimonial slider (or Testimonial Wall, as we call it) below.
 The testimonials slide in and out, but the actual element on the page is not too large.

 You can incorporate testimonials basically anywhere: sales pages, email marketing, social media, in a blog post, flyers, pamphlets, slide shows, presentations…